 The National Press Club, the leading professional organization for journalists, wants to recruit promising future journalists who will bring diversity to American journalism.
 The scholarship consists of a one-year scholarship, with an additional $500 book stipend that is renewable up to 3 years.

-The competition is open to high school seniors who are preparing to enter college and intend to become a [...]
+The competition is open to high school seniors who are preparing to enter college and intend to [...]
 More

 Applicant must be a high school senior planning to enter a four-year college or university with intent to major in Dairy/Animal Science with a Communications emphasis or Agricultural Journalism with a Dairy/Animal Science emphasis.
 Students must be planning on a career in dairy journalism or communications For more information or to apply, please visit the scholarship provider's [...]
 More

 The New York Financial Writers Association Scholarships are for journalism students in the New York City metropolitan area who wish to pursue a career in business or financial journalism.

 Complete the application providing your present address and telephone number and, if different, your permanent home address and telephone number.
 Applications should be available at your department or the [...]
 More